 What You'll Study

 The Accounting curriculum will ensure that students receive a strong foundation in accounting, supporting coursework in finance, computing, marketing, money and banking, and economics.
 Accounting majors considering sitting for the CPA (Certified Public Accountant) licensure exam are encouraged to complete a minor in finance.

 Accounting majors learn the fundamentals of financial and managerial accounting through practical applications.
 Students receive instruction from experienced faculty, many of whom are also practicing CPAs.
 Students have the opportunity to pursue internships with private accounting firms, in the public sector, or in government.

 Hybrid Evening Program

-Students will complete the Accounting program within five semesters, taking: four classes in 16 weeks, divided into two per eight weeks.
+Students complete the Accounting program within five semesters, taking: four classes in 16 weeks, divided into two per eight weeks.
 For the convenience of the working professional, courses are in the evenings and online.

 Students completing a minor in Accounting must complete the required 21 credit hours.
 Accounting majors considering sitting for the CPA (Certified Public Accountant) licensure exam are encouraged to complete a minor in Finance.
 Students completing a major in Accounting may also complete a minor in Marketing.